python/mypy/docs/source/extending_mypy.rst

-Plugins are Python files that can be specified in a mypy :ref:`config file <config-file>` using one of the two formats: relative or absolute path to the plugin to the plugin file, or a module name (if the plugin is installed using ``pip install`` in the same virtual environment where mypy is running).
+Plugins are Python files that can be specified in a mypy :ref:`config file <config-file>` using one of the two formats: relative or absolute path to the plugin file, or a module name (if the plugin is installed using ``pip install`` in the same virtual environment where mypy is running).
 The two formats can be mixed, for example: